akihiko-shimura/gbeampro/README.md

 from gbeampro.beambase import GaussBeam
 ```

+Secondly, make an instance of `GaussBeam` object by giving the five parameters:
+1. `wl_um` : Wavelength of the laser beam (unit: µm)
+2. `n` : Refractive index of the medium in which the beam starts to propagate
+3. `z_mm` : z coordinate of the wavefront. (unit: mm)
+            Wavevector of the gaussian beam is assumed to be along to z axis.
+4. `R_mm` :  Wavefront curvature radius. (unit: mm)
+5. `w_mm` : Beam radius, defined as the 1/e**2 intensity half width. (unit: mm)

+We will set a beam, named `b1`,  whose waist is located at z=0 and the beam radius is 1.5 mm at z=0, as follows:
 ```python
 # setup a GaussBeam instance
 b1 = GaussBeam(wl_um=1.064, n=1.0, z_mm=0, R_mm=np.infty, w_mm=1.5)
 ```

+By entering the beam instance, we can check the beam parameters at the present state.
 ```python
 b1
 ```